Azeem Majeed

-Azeem Majeed is a Professor and Head of the Department of Primary Care & Public Health at Imperial College, London, as well as a general practitioner in South London and a consultant in public health.
+Azeem Majeed is a Professor and Head of the Department of Primary Care & Public Health in the School of Public Health at Imperial College, London, as well as a general practitioner in South London and a consultant in public health.
 In the most recent UK University Research Excellence Framework results (published in 2022), Imperial College London was the highest ranked university in the UK for the quality of research in the "Public Health, Health Services and Primary Care" unit of assessment.

 Majeed is a graduate of the University of Wales College of Medicine (now the Cardiff University School of Medicine).
 He moved to London in the 1990s and became a lecturer in the department of Epidemiology and Public Health Medicine at St. George's Hospital Medical School, followed by senior lecturer posts at the School of Public Policy and the Department of Primary Care and Population Sciences at University College London (UCL), becoming professor there in 2002 after being awarded a personal chair.
 He moved to Imperial College London in 2004 to take up his current post.
-Majeed is also an honorary consultant in public health with the Imperial College Healthcare NHS Trust in London and with the UK Health Security Agency.
+Majeed is also currently an honorary consultant in public health with the Imperial College Healthcare NHS Trust in London and in the past with the UK Health Security Agency.

-Majeed is Director of the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) Programme for NW London; and was associate director (Primary Care) for the NIHR Diabetes Research Network from 2005 to 2015.
-He spent seven years (1997-2004) working at the UK Office for National Statistics (ONS), where he acquired considerable expertise in the analysis of data from health information systems, vital statistics, NHS databases and health surveys.
-Majeed has published over 500 academic articles; has over 250,000 citations of his work; and has an H-index of 154.
-He is the highest cited researcher globally in the primary care category on Google Scholar.
+Majeed was Director of the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) Programme for NW London from 2019 to 2026; and was associate director (Primary Care) for the NIHR Diabetes Research Network from 2005 to 2015.
+In 2026, he established the Health Research Centre (HRC) NW London which is located in the Public Health and Primary Care Directorate at the Imperial College Healthcare NHS Trust.
+The Centre aims to brings together academic, NHS, local government, industry, and patient and public partners to address key health challenges in NW London.

+Majeed spent seven years (1997–2004) working at the UK Office for National Statistics (ONS), where he acquired considerable expertise in the analysis of data from health information systems, vital statistics, NHS databases and health surveys.
+Majeed has published over 500 academic articles; has over 300,000 citations of his work; and has an H-index of 160.
+He is the highest cited researcher globally in the primary care category on Google Scholar and also the highest cited researcher at Imperial College London.

 Majeed's career has been highlighted in a number of articles, including in the BMJ.
 This includes his status a role model for younger doctors and researchers; and his contribution to research in areas such as public health, primary care and global health.
 His research has included a study looking at the quality of care delivered by general practices in England, and in 2021 he co-authored findings on rates of infection, serious illness and death in ethnic minority groups during the COVID-19 pandemic in the UK.